protocol/research-website/content/posts/202106-holon/index.md

 ***Q:** Content sometimes may contain some metadata which doesn’t matter for the person who is requesting it.
 So whether the content address is different for the two copies of content with the same data but different metadata does not actually matter for the user.
 Is this addressed in IPFS?*

-**A:** This is a great question and relates a lot with application design.
+**A:** This is a great question related to application design.
 It is worth clarifying that there are generally two types of metadata:  the metadata included as part of the CID to describe the CID itself, and application metadata such as the resolution of the video.
 In the former case, the metadata is independent of the application and helps the client interpret the CID, so it’s necessary metadata (e.g. the CIDs of the same content that is hashed using different hash functions are different, so the client needs to know which hash function to use).
 In the latter case, the metadata does not need to affect the formation of the CID itself and can be left to the application layer instead.
 Ultimately, it is up to the application designer to leave application-specific metadata out of the content-based hashing procedure.

 ***Q:** How would IPFS make more efficient use of bandwidth resources?*

 **A:** Content-addressing is a very powerful primitive which, if used correctly, can provide several noteworthy benefits.
 One of them is optimisation of bandwidth resources.
 This is because the content routing system can find the closest copy of the requested content and deliver that to the client.
 The bandwidth savings are straightforward, as data does not need to travel from far away.
-The ever-increasing resolution of video, as well as users’ streaming habits, make bandwidth optimisation a pressing problem.
+The ever-increasing resolution of video --  as well as users’ streaming habits -- make bandwidth optimisation a pressing problem.

 ***Q:** Are there things in Web 2.0 that can’t be or shouldn’t be shifted to Web 3.0?*